lravizzoni/lravizzoni.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a predoctoral researcher at the [Toulouse School of Economics](https://www.tse-fr.eu) in the Econometrics and Empirical Economics Department.
+I will begin my PhD in Economics at [Duke University](https://econ.duke.edu/).

 My work explores the intersection of **Economics and Public Policy** to shed light on real-world problems.
 I combine reduced-form empirical strategies with structural modeling, often drawing on insights from behavioural science.